 - For more information about the funding Programme, visit the HTA Page

-The Health Technology Assessment Programme is accepting stage 1 evidence synthesis applications to their researcher-led workstream.
+The Health Technology Assessment (HTA) Programme is accepting stage one applications to this funding opportunity.